latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

       ctanPath     = "/macros/latex/contrib/vertbars",
       repository   = "https://github.com/wspr/herries-press/",
       update       = true,
-      announcement = [[
-        This release adds an explicit \par both before and after the environment.
-      ]]
       note         = [[Uploaded automatically by l3build...]]
     }

+Then to submit a new version of the package to CTAN you would first run `l3build ctan` to generate the package zip archive, then execute

+    l3build upload --message "Minor update to fix some erroneous spaces from missing % signs"

+For a longer message you could use `--file releasenotes-v1.0c.txt` where the listed filename contains the release notes for this update.
+Note, however, that there is a fairly small character limit on what can be included here; you may wish to maintain a longer, more detailed, list of changes in a separate CHANGELOG file.

-Additional fields are possible; this example isn't intended to be exhaustive.
+Additional fields to what are listed above are possible; this example isn't intended to be exhaustive.
 The full list of possibilities is available either through the [CTAN API documentation](https://ctan.org/help/submit) or through the l3build documentation.